skorupaw/recruitment-task-1/README.md

 }
 ```

+Types for the REST response can be found in (./src/types/rest/index.ts)

 To start GraphQL server run:
 ```cmd
 npm run serve:graphql
 ```